Walkthrough

 The lockfile is optional.
 If not present, skills are initialized at runtime as usual.

-Section titled “Integrate into Your Application”The CLI is for prototyping.
-For production, integrate Experts into your application via the Execution API, sandbox providers, or runtime embedding.
+Section titled “Integrate into your application”The CLI is for prototyping.
+For production, integrate experts into your application via sandbox providers or runtime embedding.

 - Docker